 During your Bhutan Tour you will find that Jambay Lhakhang which is one of Bhutan's oldest temples is located in Bumthang.
 In Bumthang several locations are associated to Guru Rinpoche (Padmasambhava), who is claimed to have flown into Bhutan from Tibet on a flying tigress.
 To deal with a problematic local divinity, Guru Rinpoche travelled to Bumthang.
 Bumthang is the first place in Bhutan where Guru Rinpoche originally introduced Buddhism.
 Those who are interested in learning more about the history of the Buddha and Buddhism, definitely should go for a Bhutan Tour Package.

 Trongsa to Bhutan is almost 80km and takes 6 hrs to reach.
 So, before lunch we will reach here.
 After hotel checking and lunch with local delicacy, we will stroll nearby location.
 Night stay at the hotel in Bumthang.

 Today is a wonderful day.
-It is the 6th day of our Bhutan Tour Package booked from NatureWings.
+It is the 6th day of your Bhutan Tour from India booked from NatureWings Holidays.
 Today we will explore some of the interesting place of Bumthang.
 So, wake up early, complete your breakfast and get ready.
 Until boarding the bus, you can sneak peek around vicinity of your hotel.
 Obviously you can get a glimpse of simple village life of the simplest Bhutanese people.
 If you look around, you may discover that the roof of most of the house is red.
 It is because, chilies holds an important position in Bhutanese cuisine.
 So, it is no exception that those red things would be red chilies speeded over the roof top of houses to get dried.
 Interesting right?

 Suddenly you heard a gentle horn of the bus prompting you to get board for your onward sightseeing tour.
 So let's get started.
 First we will visit: